Logiqx/gps-guides/devices/coros/vertix-2/README.md

 GPS-Speedsurfing.com (GP3S) and COROS worked together to develop a tailor made workout mode.
 This includes additional data for session verification and automatic uploading to GP3S.
 Further details can be found on the GP3S [website](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=coros).

 The VERTIX 2 is essentially an upgraded [VERTIX](../vertix/README.md) with improved battery life and a different GPS chip; replacing the Sony with the AG3335M from Airoha.
-I have been informed that the VERTIX 2 is comparable to u-blox 8 based devices such as the [Gyro1](../../gyro1/README.md), [Motions](../../motion/README.md) and [ESP-GPS](../../esp-gps/README.md).
+The quality of the GPS data recorded by the VERTIX 2 is better than it's VERTIX predecessor and the APEX Pro.

+The watch also sports dual-frequency (multi-band) GNSS which is claimed to increase accuracy.